Jason King (rugby league)

-Jason King (born 21 March 1981) is a sports administrator who currently works for the NRL.
-King is an Australian former professional rugby league footballer who played in the 2000s and 2010s.
+Jason King (born 21 March 1981) is an Australian sports administrator who currently works for the NRL.
+King is a former professional rugby league footballer who played in the 2000s and 2010s.
 A New South Wales State of Origin representative front row forward, King played his club football in Sydney for the Northern Eagles and Manly-Warringah Sea Eagles, with whom he won the 2008 NRL Premiership.
 He also represented City Origin.

-Biography

-King was born in the Sydney suburb of Frenchs Forest.
-He became a Manly-Warringah junior rugby league footballer.
-Jason attended St Augustine's College in Alfred Road, Brookvale graduating in the Class of 1998 being the winner of the prestigious Aggregate Cup awarded annually by the college to the student who excels in Study, Conduct and Sport.
-Jason is now a husband, father of 3, and uncle to many kids, including Ava Gray and her very cute dog, Henry.

 Playing career

 2000s

 King made his National Rugby League debut from the bench for the Northern Eagles in a 42–14 loss to the Brisbane Broncos at the NorthPower Stadium in Gosford on 1 September in Round 26 of the 2001 NRL season.
 In 2002, King became a permanent figure in the Northern Eagles team, playing 22 games for the season and scoring two tries.
 He scored his first try in the top grade in a 36–12 win over the Canberra Raiders in Round 6 in Gosford.

 From the 2003 NRL season, the Northern Eagles were no more and the Manly-Warringah club was back in the premiership (the Northern Eagles had been the result of an uneasy merger between Manly and their local rivals the North Sydney Bears).
 By this time King had cemented his place in the side and would remain with Manly for the remainder of his career.

-After lean times with the Northern Eagles and in the first couple of seasons at Manly, things turned around at the club under the coaching of former Sea Eagles Australian international Des Hasler.
-After not appearing in the finals since 1998, Manly were back in the picture in 2005, though their season ended with a 46–22 loss to traditional rivals Parramatta in the Qualifying Final.

 King's form in 2005 saw him gain his first selection for City Origin.
 He was selected on the bench as City defeated Country Origin 29–22 at the Oakes Oval in Lismore.
 King would also play for City Origin in 2006 and 2007.

 Manly were one of the form teams of the 2007 NRL season and qualified for their first Grand Final since 1997.
 King's first Grand Final experience was soured as the Manly club were defeated 34-8 by the Melbourne Storm.